emtee40/SurvivalManual-wiki/Power.md

 Alessandro Volta (18 February 1745 – 5 March 1827) was an Italian physicist, chemist, and a pioneer of electricity and power.
 This credited inventor of the electrical battery invented the Voltaic pile in 1799.
 Early experiments were conducted in an easy to reproduce method : plug two pieces of metal into a lemon.

-If the pieces of metal are made of copper for the one (like electric wire or cents, the brown/orange shining ones) and zinc for the other (like a paper-clip in a galvanized steel - covered by zinc - or old bars metal-cheat cover, gutters and Paris roof covers), both approximately of 3cm², plugged at another 3cm of distance the one from the other, a tension of around 1V will be generated between them.
+If the pieces of metal are made of copper for the one (like electric wires or cents, the brown/orange shining ones) and zinc for the other (like a paper-clip in a galvanized steel - covered by zinc - or old bars metal-cheat cover, gutters and Paris roof covers), both approximately of 3cm², plugged at another 3cm of distance the one from the other, a tension of around 1V will be generated between them.
 The copper part will be the positive pole of this power generator, and the zinc one the negative pole.

-To reload a USB powered device you will need a battery of 5 lemon-piles plugged in series (negative pole of the 1st to the positive pole of the 2nd, etc.).
+To reload a USB powered device you will need a pile of 5 lemon cells plugged in series (negative pole of the 1st to the positive pole of the 2nd, etc.).

 This method won't provide a lot of energy, so you'll need a lot of lemons.
 The good news is that a lot of other fruits (oranges, grapefruits…), vegetables (potatoes, plantain) or acid liquids (vinegar) can be used as the acidic electrolyte for the reaction.
-They just need to be acid, and even a non-acid-tasting material can have a compliant pH, and so being acid enough to produce electricity.
-Fruit is convenient, because it provides both the electrolyte and a simple way to support the electrodes.
+They just need to be acid, and even a non-acid-tasting material can have a compliant pH, so being acid enough to produce electricity.
+Fruit is convenient, because it provides both the electrolyte and a simple way to support the electrodes (metallic parts).

-A battery of 5 lemons pile will deliver 5V and around 1mA, hence 5mW.
+A pile of 5 lemons cells will deliver 5V and around 1mA, hence 5mW.
 In comparison, a standard USB plug will provide at least 500mW.
-So 100 parallel groups of 5 lemon cells plugged in series will actually reload your phone.
+So a battery of 100 parallel piles of 5V piles will actually reload your phone.
 You can easily cut the lemons it two and slice the halves in five, so 10 lemons will be sufficient.

-Substituting a magnesium electrode for the zinc one makes a cell with a larger voltage (1.5−1.6V) in lemon.
+Substituting a magnesium electrode for the zinc one makes a cell with a larger voltage (1.5−1.6V) than lemon.
 Magnesium is the soft metal-component of tempest friction-based sparking lighters that are usually embed in survival kits.
-Other metals can be used also, such as : lead, iron…
+Other metals can be used also such as : lead, iron…

 As stated in [Wikipedia](https://en.wikipedia.org/wiki/Lemon_battery), the energy comes from the chemical change in the zinc when it dissolves into the acid.
 The energy does not come from the lemon or potato.

 So the piles will run as long as you have zinc and lemon juice.
-One should pay attention to avoid evaporation of the water contained in the lemon, covering the cut parts and setting a bowl of water near to humidify the air.
-Volta himself would have slice the lemons and intercalated metal discs between, alternating zinc and copper in order to have the piles plugged in series, in a compact setup.
+One should pay attention to avoid evaporation of the water contained in the lemon, covering the cut parts and setting a bowl of water near to humidify the air around.
+Volta himself would have slice the lemons and intercalated metal discs between, alternating zinc and copper in order to have a pile of cells plugged in series, in a compact setup.

 Lemon powered clocks have been reported to run for several months with uncut lemons.